All Resources

 Space Efficiency

-With modals, you can effectively highlight timely information and announcements while keeping your main pages focused and clear.
+With pop-up modals, you can effectively highlight timely information and announcements while keeping your main pages focused and clear.

-B2B Website Modal Examples
+B2B Website Pop-up Modal Examples

-Looking for inspiration to get started with modals on your B2B website?
+Looking for inspiration to get started with pop-up modals on your B2B website?
 Take a look at these five examples from leading B2B brands.

 Contently

-Content marketing platform, Contently, shows site visitors the below modal once they’ve scrolled halfway through one of the brand’s many blog posts.
-Although Contently would like visitors to “Schedule a Discovery Call” via the modal, even if they don’t the visitor can continue to enjoy the brand’s blog content and click around the site.
+Content marketing platform, Contently, shows site visitors the below pop-up modal once they’ve scrolled halfway through one of the brand’s many blog posts.
+Although Contently would like visitors to “Schedule a Discovery Call” via the pop-up modal, even if they don’t the visitor can continue to enjoy the brand’s blog content and click around the site.

 Contently B2B Modal Example